- Oops!Something went wrong.Please try again later.

-The United States on Wednesday passed 100,000 coronavirus deaths, a grim figure that continues to rise as the disease continues its deadly march across the country.
+The United States on Wednesday passed 100,000 coronavirus deaths, a grim figure that continues to rise.

 According to data from Johns Hopkins University, at least 100,047 Americans have died from COVID-19-related complications.
 Experts say the actual death toll is most certainly higher.

 There have been more than 1.6 million confirmed cases of the virus reported in the United States — far more than in any other country in the world.
 (According to Reuters, 20 U.S. states reported an increase in new coronavirus cases for the week that ended May 24, up from 13 states in the prior week.)

 Meanwhile, there have been more than 5.5 million coronavirus cases and over 350,000 deaths worldwide.

 In late March, members of the White House coronavirus task force projected between 100,000 and 200,000 American deaths if U.S. citizens practiced social distancing guidelines “almost perfectly.”

 But President Trump, who for months sought to downplay the threat of the virus, suggested in April that the U.S. might still avoid a six-digit death toll.

 “Now we’re going toward 50, I’m hearing, or 60,000 people.
 One is too many.
 I always say it,” Trump said on April 19.
 “But we would have had millions of deaths instead of — it looks like we’ll be at about a 60,000 mark, which is 40,000 less than the lowest number thought of.”

 After the epidemiological model utilized by the White House — the University of Washington’s Institute for Health Metrics and Evaluation (IHME) — revised its U.S. death projection, Trump shifted the goalposts accordingly.